-Despite having only one game in the series (and one that until recently was not released outside of Japan), this game had had a rather interesting legacy.
+Despite having only one game in the series (and one that was not released outside of Japan for twenty-eight years), this game had had a rather interesting legacy.
 Fuji TV developed a live-action TV drama loosely based on the game with Sanae Jonouchi starring as Kayo and the Snow Princess and Masaki Kyomoto as Seikichi and the White Rabbit/Takamaru.
 Later, Takamaru was featured in the Wii version of Samurai Warriors III, which also included a full remake of his game.
 Takamaru also appeared in Captain Rainbow as one of the inhabitants of the island, and Nintendo Land has an attraction based off of The Mysterious Murasame Castle.
 Finally, Takamaru appeared in Super Smash Bros.
 Brawl as a Sticker, and he appeared in the fourth and fifth games as an Assist Trophy, and music from Nazo no Murasamejō featured in both games.
 There's also a Mii costume based on him.

 This game provides examples of:

 - Action Bomb: Flashing ninjas explode when killed, requiring the player to kill them at a distance.

 - Anachronism Stew: While the game takes place during the time of Tokugawa shogunate under the leadership of Ietsuna Tokugawa, Ludwig van Beethoven's "Ode to Joy" from his Symphony No. 9 was written between 1822 and 1824, long after Ietsuna's death back in 1680.